-I know that just about everyone says their rice krispie treats are the best, but guys—these really, truly are the best rice krispie treats—no joke!
+I know that just about everyone says their rice krispie treats are the best, but guys—these really, truly are the best—no joke!
 My family, my husband, his co-workers, and our neighbors—they can all attest to how good these really are!

-- Unsalted Butter – I prefer to use unsalted butter, but if you only have salted butter on hand, then just omit the pinch of salt (or 1/8 teaspoon) that's mentioned below.
+- Unsalted Butter.
+I prefer to use unsalted butter, but if you only have salted butter on hand, then just omit the pinch of salt (or ⅛ teaspoon) that's mentioned below.

-- Vanilla Extract – I absolutely love adding vanilla extract to my rice krispie treats!
+- Vanilla Extract.
+I absolutely love adding vanilla extract to my rice krispie treats!
 It gives it such a nice flavor!
-I've also added in a 1/4 teaspoon of almond extract, but this is totally optional!
+I've also added in a ¼ teaspoon of almond extract, but this is totally optional!

-- Mini Marshmallows – this probably goes without saying, but make sure the bags of mini marshmallows you're using are fresh.
+- Mini Marshmallows.
+This probably goes without saying, but make sure the bags of mini marshmallows you're using are fresh.
 Stale mini marshmallows won't melt as well.
 You can tell if the mini marshmallows are stale if they're exterior feels thick and dry.
 I've always stuck with the mini marshmallows as well over using the large marshmallows.

-- Rice Krispies Cereal – I've used both name brand Rice Krispies cereal and generic—both are fine!
+- Rice Krispies Cereal.
+I've used both name brand Rice Krispies cereal and generic—both are fine!
 I usually like to get whatever is on sale at my grocery store that week.

 These are the tools I swear by whenever I make my rice krispie treats recipe!

-- Large-size Pot or Sauce Pan – you’ll need something that will be able to hold a good amount of rice krispie treats!
+- Large-size Pot or Sauce Pan.
+You'll need something that will be able to hold a good amount of rice krispie treats!